mikechambers/lookup/README.md

 If you run into any issues, have any ideas, or just want to chat, please post in [issues](https://github.com/mikechambers/lookup/issues) or share on [Discord](https://discord.gg/2Y8bV2Mq3p).

+## Which Engine should you use?

 The script gives the choice of two image parsing engines, [Open CV](https://opencv.org/) (default) and the [Open AI API](https://platform.openai.com/).

-In general, Open CV is faster, a doesn't require paid access to an API, while Open AI is more accurate and can handle special characters better.
+In general, Open CV is faster, and doesn't require paid access to an API but can have issues with Bungie Ids with special / unicode characters and sometimes spaces.

+Open AI is more accurate and can handle special characters better, but requires access to the Open AI API (which is paid).

 ## Requirements